Vaiz/HdrSwitcher/README.md

 - **Toggle HDR**: Switches HDR state between on and off.
 - **Status**: Reports whether HDR or SDR is currently enabled.

-## Limitation
-Currently, the program operates only on the first display returned by the system.
-Future updates may include support for multiple displays.

 ## Building the Application
 Run `build.bat` to compile the application for a release build using CMake.